 Have you killed a man before?
+Maximus does not respond.

 You should eat.
-You'll need your
+You'll need your strength tomorrow.

-strength tomorrow.

 I've never killed a man.
 But I think you have.

 I almost killed once.
 The Romans destroyed my village.
 I was with a hunting party and when we returned...
 I would have killed every Roman in the world.